How grocers can take advantage of hyperlocal e-commerce

 Ulrich Theilmann, digital transformation and e-commerce lead at MPREIS, considers the next big step for the industry: “I think that grocery will eventually go in the direction of marketplaces.
 We saw that in fashion – they started with their own assortment, and then they started opening up marketplaces to partner with other providers.
 I think this approach will happen in grocery as well.
 When you are driving to a neighbourhood several times a week, for example, why shouldn’t you deliver other goods that you don’t have in your own assortment – such as partnering with the local farmer to offer their produce?”

-To learn more about how Emporix can help with headless commerce, microservices and digital transformation for grocers, please get in touch using the form below.
+To learn more about how Emporix can help with headless commerce, microservices and digital transformation for grocers, please get in touch with us by clicking here.